lchski/lucascherkewski.com/_newsletters/2020-05-03-139-beautiful-words.md

 (Also I love the phrase “intimate interrupter” to describe our tendency to distract ourselves.
 Nice!)

----
+## 3.

-Finally, a friend shared [a recording of Leonard Nimoy reading “Desiderata”](https://www.youtube.com/watch?v=ZZJ1fJTezFE) earlier this week, and I’d like to pass it on to you.
+Finally, a friend shared [a recording of Leonard Nimoy reading Max Ehrmann’s “Desiderata”](https://www.youtube.com/watch?v=ZZJ1fJTezFE) earlier this week, and I’d like to pass it on to you.
 [It’s a beautiful poem](https://en.wikipedia.org/wiki/Desiderata), worth reflecting on.
 It starts like this:

 > Go placidly amid the noise and the haste, and remember what peace there may be in silence.
 As far as possible, without surrender, be on good terms with all persons.
 Speak your truth quietly and clearly; and listen to others, even to the dull and the ignorant; they too have their story.

-And I encourage you to read or listen to it to get the rest.
+And I encourage you to read or listen to it for the rest.

+---

-That’s all from me for this week—all the best for the week ahead!
+That’s all from me for this week—all the best for the week ahead.
+Here’s to you, friend.

 Lucas